cpouthier/export_PVC_PV_YAML/README.md

 This blueprint is intended for scenarios where:
 - You need to retain or migrate PVC/PV manifests during a Kasten K10 snapshot-based backup.
 - You use dynamic storage classes and want to preserve/restore claims manually.
-- Your storage class or CSI driver does not support full-volume restore.
+- Your storage class does not support snapshots and you backup it in another way.

 ---